 How to make Homemade Bagels

-Dust a large cookie sheet lightly with flour, place rings on sheet, cover tightly with plastic wrap and refrigerate overnight.
-Remove from fridge and let sit for 1 hour.
+Dust a large baking sheet lightly with flour, place the rings on the sheet, cover tightly with plastic wrap and refrigerate overnight.
+Remove the dough from the fridge and let sit.

-Boil the bagels then remove and drain on a wire rack.
-Place boiled bagels on cookie sheet, brush with beaten egg and bake for approximately 15-20 minutes or until golden.
+Boil the bagels in the boiling water, remove them and drain on a wire rack.
+Place the boiled bagels again on a baking sheet, brush with the beaten egg and bake for approximately until golden.
+Move to a wire rack to cool completely.

 I must admit I did a lot of research on what produces the best bakery bagel, some bagels can be made same day, some aren’t boiled and some insist on using barley malt syrup.